martin-ueding/geo-activity-playground/docs/getting-started/using-activity-files.md

 (?P<kind>[^/]+)/[-\d_ ]+(?P<name>[^/]+)(?:\.\w+)+$
 ```

-Put something like that at the top of your `config.toml` in order to extract metadata from the files and have it override metadata from the within the files.
+Put something like these regular expressions into the settings menu.

 ## Supported file formats